 You do not usually need planning permission just to work from home, but you may do if the residence has changed because of the business.

 Trading Standards and Consumer Services is a strategic Local Authority service contributing to the well-being of the local and business community through its enforcement activities and advisory services.
 The Trading Standards division of Lincolnshire County Council will give talks to any business, consumer group, school or any other organisation on the work carried out by the Trading Standards service.

 Sourcing a business

 There are around 600 businesses in the UK that are franchised?
 Franchising is a way of setting up in business yourself but not on your own.
 With a franchise you run the business, but use methods that have already been tried and tested by another company, called the franchisor.
-If this method of running a business appeals to you, we can help you to find a suitable franchise, and premises to run it from if needed.
+If this method of running a business appeals to you, we can help you find a suitable franchise and premises to run it from, if needed.